danny-hunt/danny-hunt/README.md

-### Introduction
+### Hello 👋, I'm Danny.

-Hello 👋, I'm Danny.
 I'm a Full Stack & AI Engineer and ex-Founder based in London who has been working for start-ups for YEARS.

 For my last role as Founding Engineer at Wordware I was flown out to SF zero-notice to boost engineering capacity during the busy YC period.
 There I: